yingmu52/Assignments/README.md

 1234567 -> 1 2 3 4 5 6 7`

 ## Solution
 The basic idea to solve this problem is use Simulated Annealing algorithm to reduce iteration time complexity.
-The implantation is much elegant and maintainable then another solution I found on the internet.
+The implantation is much elegant and maintainable then any other solution I found on the internet.
 And the performance is very good and fast.